kaeedo/WhereInTheWorld/README.md

 ### TODO
-* Adapt formatter to list just postal codes for duplicate cities
 * Implement version check
 * More unit and integration tests
 * Test on Linux (Someone else needs to test on Mac)